gitkraken/vscode-gitlens/README.md

 |`gitlens.advanced.git`|Specifies the path to the git executable to use.
 Use as a last resort as GitLens will use the built-in `git.path` setting first
 |`gitlens.advanced.fileHistoryFollowsRenames`|Specifies whether file histories will follow renames -- will affect how merge commits are shown in histories
 |`gitlens.advanced.maxListItems`|Specifies the maximum number of items to show in a list.
 Use 0 to specify no maximum
-|`gitlens.advanced.menus`|Specifies which commands will be added to which menus
 |`gitlens.advanced.messages`|Specifies which messages should be suppressed
 |`gitlens.advanced.quickPick.closeOnFocusOut`|Specifies whether to close QuickPick menus when focus is lost
 |`gitlens.advanced.repositorySearchDepth`|Specifies how many folders deep to search for repositories